 Bed wetting, also known as nocturnal enuresis, is when the bladder empties involuntarily during sleep in a child over the age of 5.
-Alongside the launch of our Kids Continence Service this month, I thought I would use this opportunity to do some MYTH BUSTING around bed wetting and kids continence in general.
+I thought I would use this opportunity to do some MYTH BUSTING around bed wetting and kids continence in general.

 Bed wetting isn’t caused by a child being too lazy to take themselves to the toilet.
 It is not due to bad behaviour or rebelliousness.
 It is often a complex condition which can cause distress for both the child and the family.